kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

     .mapTo((existing_field_list) -> (output_field_list)) { mapping_function }

-?include the same examples as Map and show the difference with MapTo?
+After this oepration, the only fields of the tuples in the pipe are those in output_field_list.

 #### FlatMapTo

-?same content structure as MapTo: repeat FlatMap examples?
+FlatMapTo is similar to MapTo: it performs a flatMap, but keeps only the output fields.
+This snippet comes from the PlayCounter in the KijiExpress music tutorial:

-? from PlayCount: does my sample work for putting the mapping function inline?
+    .flatMapTo('playlist -> 'song) { slice : Seq[FlowCell[[String] =>

-    .flatMapTo('playlist -> 'song) {
+      slice.cells.map {cell => cell.datum}
-        slice : KijiSlice[String] => slice.cells.map {cell => cell.datum} }
+    }

-### Managing Data
+After this step in the flow, the only field in the pipe is 'song.

-?TBW: KijiSlice, other traits?
+#### Other Scalding Operations

-?What do Joins, groups, filters, etc look like in KijiExpress/Scala.?
+In the next section, you will see examples of other Scalding operations that alter the structure of data, instead of simply being transformative maps on a pipe.
+These include grouping and joining operations.

 ### Building from Examples